sneko/cordova-facebook-plugin-windows/README.md

 ```

-Maybe the directory will be included in cross-platform plugin:
+Maybe the directory will be included in the cross-platform plugin if it is of interest to you:
 https://github.com/Wizcorp/phonegap-facebook-plugin

 Due to my studies, I haven't been able to resolve all the little problems.

+*October - 2014*
+*Created by Thomas Ramé*